 - 1. Understanding the Functions of philosophy of education What, Why, How of education; Descriptive, Normative, Analytical functions. - 2.
 Philosophical Inquiry- Philosophisation process of teaching through the insights into metaphysical, epistemological and axiological Modes of inquiry. - 3.
 Critically reflecting on Conservative Philosophies of education with a focus on Essentialism. - 4.
-Critically reflecting on Liberal Philosophies of education with a focus on Progressivism. - 5.
-Critically reflecting on Radical Philosophies of education with a focus on Marxism. - Unit- 2: Critical reflections on ancient Indian philosophical Systems and texts and understand relevance to modern Education. - 1.
-Reflecting on ancient Eastern philosophical traditions of Vedic, Upanishadic, Puranic education systems. - 2.
+Critically reflecting on Process Philosophy and its relevance to class room process. - 5.
+Critically reflecting on Liberal Philosophies of education with a focus on Progressivism. - 6.
+Critically reflecting on Radical Philosophies of education with a focus on Marxism.

+Unit-2: Critical reflections on ancient Indian philosophical Systems and texts and understand relevance to modern Education.

+- 1. Reflecting on ancient Eastern philosophical traditions of Vedic, Upanishadic, Puranic education systems. - 2.
 Reflecting on Orthodox systems of Sankya, Yoga, Nyaya, Vaisesika, Poorva mimamsa Philosophies and Vedanta traditions of Advaita, Vishistadvaita. - 3.
 Understanding the Heterodox systems of Caruvaka, Jaina, Buddhist Philosophies of education. - 4.
 Relooking into the values of epics and their relevance to modern education. - 5.
-Rethinking on values of and their influence on education for effective social life. - Unit 3: Progressive philosophical thought and the socio-political context in education - 1.
-Reflecting on the progressive ideology of Ivan Illich and Paulo Freire. - 2.
+Rethinking on values of and their influence on education for effective social life.

+Unit -3: Progressive philosophical thought and the socio- political context in education

+- 1. Reflecting on the progressive ideology of Ivan Illich and Paulo Freire. - 2.
 Analyzing the influence of William James, Bertrand Russell philosophy of education in the modern social context - 3.
-Developing insights into the philosophy of Aurobindo Ghosh and Vivekananda for the modern education with scientific outlook. - 4.
-Reviewing philosophy of Jyothi Rao Phule and Ambedkar to understand social realities of education in the modern Indian system of education.
+Developing insights into the philosophy of Aurobindo Ghosh and Vivekananda for the modern education with scientific outlook.

+4. Reviewing philosophy of Jyothi Rao Phule and Ambedkar to understand social realities of education in the modern Indian system of education.